gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Model Structure
 ---------------

-The charge and discharge superstructure models use unit models from the power generation unit model library, as shown in the table below.
+The charge and discharge ultra-supercritical models use unit models from the power generation unit model library, as shown in the table below.
+The charge system comprises a storage heat exchanger, a splitter, a cooler, and a pump, while the discharge storage system includes a storage heat exchanger, a splitter, and a turbine.
 Some of the parameters in the model such as feed water heater areas, overall heat transfer coefficient, turbine efficiencies at multiple stages have all been estimated for a total power out of 437 MW.

 ================================= =====================================================================